 - 26. Environmental and Social Assessment.
 Generally, the Bank requires the Client to adopt an integrated approach to the process of assessment, given the complex interrelationships of environmental and social risks and impacts in both public- and private-sector Projects.
 However, the Bank recognizes that in some countries the legislation and procedures require separate environmental and social documents, making the preparation of an integrated environmental and social assessment difficult to achieve.
 In such cases, the Bank reviews the environmental and social documentation prepared by the Client to ensure that it provides for assessment of both environmental and social risks and impacts, as well as provisions for mitigation and monitoring. - 27.
 Environmental and Social Standards.
-When the Bank has determined, in consultation with the Client, that the Project has potentially adverse environmental or social risks and impacts, it requires the Client: - To conduct an environmental and social assessment relating to these risks and impacts, and design appropriate measures to avoid, minimize, mitigate, offset or compensate for them, all as required under ESS 1.
+When the Bank has determined, in consultation with the Client, that the Project has potentially adverse environmental or social risks and impacts, it requires the Client: - To conduct an environmental and social assessment relating to these risks and impacts, and design appropriate measures to avoid, minimize, mitigate, offset or compensate for them, all as required under ESS 1. - If the Project would result in Involuntary Resettlement,5 to address this in the social section of the assessment report, complemented by more in-depth coverage, as required under ESS 2.
+The Client covers Involuntary Resettlement in a resettlement plan (resettlement plan) or resettlement planning framework (RPF), which is provided to the Bank as a freestanding document, an annex to the assessment report, or incorporated into the report as a recognizable element.

-&lt;sup>4 See also Operational Policy on Financing for the approval process for Project changes.
+4 See also Operational Policy on Financing for the approval process for Project changes.